Wiggle Ltd

-Wiggle is a European online sports retailer, selling cycle, run, swim and outdoor equipment and apparel.
-It is based in Portsmouth, England.
+Wiggle is an online brand of the Frasers Group, having been bought after WiggleCRC went into administration with losses of £97 million.

-The company is part of the WiggleCRC group, which also includes Chain Reaction Cycles.
+Previously Wiggle was part of the WiggleCRC group, which included Chain Reaction Cycles, however only the brands were transferred to the new owners.

 History

 The origins of Wiggle trace back to a local bike shop called Butlers Cycles, located in Portsmouth.
 Mitch Dall, a founder of Wiggle, bought the shop in 1995.

 Wiggle started trading in May 1999, with an initial investment of £2000 from Dall and Harvey Jones.

 Between 1999 and 2009, Wiggle experimented with online retail, and experienced strong growth.